TanausuFdP/tanausufdp/README.md

 📈 Since my graduation to the present I have been learning Vue JS, Three JS, Symphony, React and Angular on my own.

 🧩 Outside of tech too, I am a person who love being relaxed, playing videogames, reading books, watching films, going to the beach and spending time with my family and friends.
-I like travelling to new places as soon as I can and learning new cultures.
+I like travelling to new places and learning new cultures as soon as I can.

 🎖 I consider myself a very creative person, having several projects in mind.
 Responsibility, professionalism and creativity are three of the qualities that describe me.